Finding the missing cause of headaches, dizziness, and facial pain

 I didn’t know I was addicted to my pain medications until they took me off of them.
 I went through a terrible detox.
 All I ever wanted was for the headache to stop but I didn’t realize how I was causing rebound headaches.
-I went years suffering before I started taking pain killers because of that reason.
-My hospital stay there was two weeks.
-I attended group meetings with others who also suffer with headaches.
+I went years suffering before I started taking painkillers because of that reason.
+My hospital stays there were two weeks.
+I attended group meetings with others who also suffer from headaches.

 It’s not a migraine, stop telling me it is

 I’ve known all along that my headache was not a migraine headache.
 I’ve never experienced nausea or sensitivity to light.
 I was in a group of patients where 99% of them suffered from migraines.
 I had C2 & C3 nerve cauterization before I was sent home.
 This seemed to have helped temporarily relieve my headaches for a short period.

 I’ve seen probably over twenty plus doctors over the past 8 years